Gary stammered to search for the words. “Well, I want some advice.”

 “What do ya think now?”
 Pot said.

 “I’ve been told not to believe in those things,” Gary said.
-“But there’s things I can’t explain.”
+“But there are things I can’t explain.”

 “Like what?”
 Pot said.